Rashtrakuta Empire: Religion

-However, the Rashtrakuta kings also patronized Hinduism's followers of the Shaiva, Vaishnava and Shakta faiths.
-Almost all of their inscriptions begin with an invocation to god Vishnu or god Shiva.
-The Sanjan inscriptions tell of King Amoghavarsha I sacrificing a finger from his left hand at the Lakshmi temple at Kolhapur to avert a calamity in his kingdom.
-King Dantidurga performed the Hiranyagarbha (horse sacrifice) and the Sanjan and Cambay plates of King Govinda IV mention Brahmins performing such rituals as Rajasuya, Vajapeya and Agnishtoma.
+However, according to historian Rue, the Rashtrakuta kings also patronised the Hindu sects of Shaivism, Vaishnavism and Shaktism.
+Some of their grants and coins have images of deities associated with the Hinduism.
+According to the historians Chopra, Ravindran and Subrahmanian, Amoghavarsha was deeply influenced by Jainism though he worshiped Hindu gods and goddesses.
+According Suryanatha Kamath, the Rashtrakutas were followers of the Vedic religions, as Garuda was the royal emblem of the dynasty, He further states that Amoghavarsha may have been influenced by Jainism, it may have been only in his old age.
+But Sadasiva Altekar, and P.B Desai argue that he became a Jain monk in his old age.
+The historian Radhey Shyam Chaurasia claims Amoghavarsha followed the Jain religion and patronised the Digambara sect of Jainism.
+Many of their inscriptions begin by specifying the temple or religious institution to which the grant or donation was being made.
+The Sanjan inscriptions tells of King Amoghavarsha I sacrificing a finger from his left hand at the Lakshmi temple at Kolhapur.
+This record, according to Kamath is a document testifying his devotion to the Hindu goddess Mahalakshmi.
+However according to Desai and Settar, this is a misinterpretation and the inscription uses the word "bali", which in context means "dana" (gift or donation), indicating he made a donation for the temple to avert a calamity in his kingdom.
+The temple itself is believed to have originally been dedicated to Padmāvatī the consort (Yakshin) of Tirthankara Parshvanatha.
+Historian Paul Dundas opines that during Amoghavarsha’s time, the site may have been associated with Jain worship, particularly Yakshi Padmavati, and only later became identified with the Hindu goddess Mahalakshmi.
+King Dantidurga performed the Hiranyagarbha (a ritual in Hinduism), and the Sanjan and Cambay plates of the rule of King Govinda IV mention Brahmins performing such rituals as Rajasuya, Vajapeya and Agnishtoma.
 An early copper plate grant of King Dantidurga (753) shows an image of god Shiva and the coins of his successor, King Krishna I (768), bear the legend Parama Maheshwara (another name for Shiva).
 The kings' titles such as Veeranarayana showed their Vaishnava leanings.
 Their flag had the sign of the Ganges and Yamuna rivers, perhaps copied from the Badami Chalukyas.
-The famous Kailasnatha temple at Ellora and other rock-cut caves attributed to them show that the Hinduism was flourishing.
+The famous Kailasa temple at Ellora built to honor the Hindu god Shiva and other rock-cut caves attributed to them show that the Hinduism was flourishing under their patronage.
 Their family deity was a goddess by name Latana (also known as Rashtrashyena, Manasa Vindyavasini) who took the form of a falcon to save the kingdom.
 They built temples with icons and ornamentation that satisfied the needs of different faiths.
 The temple at Salotgi was meant for followers of Shiva and Vishnu and the temple at Kargudri was meant for worshipers of Shiva, Vishnu and Bhaskara (Surya, the sun god).